montrealrobotics/hef/index.md

 <br>

 <p style="text-align: justify;">
     We compare the ability of our HEF capturing the banana-shape distribution against three other well established filtering approaches in the literature.
-The results highlight how only the HEF and particle filter are capable of modelling the banana distribution.
+The results highlight how only the HEF and particle filter are capable of modeling it.
 </p>

 <br>